jefredlmao/GetTechno-2/README.md

 <h1 align="center">GetTechno</h1>

-Cool website that I made.
-French website.
-Custom website for my school so only youtube and snapchat are proxied
+Cool french website that I made for my school.
+Since their firewall is shit not all website are being proxied

 https://webincog.tk